Terms & Conditions

 7.3 Products acquired En primeur will record ownership initially through a Certificate of Allocation to reflect the fact that the wine is still ‘in barrel’ at the originating château or producer’s premises.
 Once the wine is bottled and shipped a Certificate of Ownership will be issued to replace the Certificate of Allocation with the detail set out in point 7.2 above.
 You will then be able to visit the Storage Facility to view your wine & whisky.

 SALE OF THE PRODUCT

 8.1 You may sell your Product at any time, although we would caution that fine wine & whisky is generally a medium to long term investment and generally should be held for at least 3 – 5 years to see the best returns.

-8.2 We will assist you with the sale of your Product on receipt of written instruction from you that you wish to do so and will use best endeavours to achieve the best price obtainable in the market at that time.
-Prior to sale we will agree a minimum sale price you would accept.
+8.2 We will assist you with the sale of your product on receipt of written instruction from you that you wish to do so and will use best endeavours to achieve the best price obtainable in the market at that time.
+Prior to the sale, we will agree on a minimum sale price you would accept.

 8.3 No commission will be charged by London Barrelhouse on the sale of Client wine & whisky(s) acquired through London Barrelhouse.

 9.1 You appoint London Barrelhouse to be your agent for the purpose of obtaining and retaining storage of the Product at the Storage Facility and in relation to the sale of the Product on your behalf.